What’s the difference between a backpacking water filter and water purifier?

 When should I use a backpacking water filter?

-If you’re traveling in the backcountries of the U.S. and Canada, a filter is considered sufficient protection.
-In these pristine landscapes, where human traffic is relatively low, protozoa (like cryptosporidium and giardia), and bacteria (like E. coli and salmonella) are considered the main threats.
+If you’re traveling in the backcountries of the U.S. and Canada, a filter is typically considered sufficient protection.
+In these pristine landscapes, where human traffic is relatively low, the main threats are considered to be protozoa (like Cryptosporidium and Giardia), and bacteria (like E. coli and Salmonella).
+These microorganisms can be transferred to you through human or animal fecal matter in the water.

-Viruses are, most often, specific-specific.
-That means, viruses that harmful to humans are transferred primarily through human feces.
-Therefore, where there are fewer humans, we assume the risk of viruses is also lower.
+Viruses in contrast are, most often, species-specific.
+That means, viruses that are harmful to humans are transferred primarily by the fecal matter of other humans.
+Therefore, where fewer humans exist, we assume the risk of viruses is also lower.

 When should I use a backpacking water purifier?

 If you’re traveling to less-developed countries, where water treatment and sanitation infrastructure is poor, a water purifier is the safer option.
-But, you might also choose a purifier in your local backcountry zones if you notice that people don’t practice good hygiene near water supplies—such as popular lakes.
+You might also choose a purifier in your local backcountry zones if you notice that people aren’t practicing good hygiene near water supplies—such as at popular lakes.

 Common waterborne viruses found in water sources include Norovirus and Hepatitis A.

-If you already own a microfilter, you can use it to first filter the water of protozoa, bacteria and any particulate like dirt.
-Then to combat the viruses, use a purifying agent like chemical tablets, rendering the water safe to drink.
+If you own a microfilter, you can combat viruses by adding a purifying agent to the water after you’ve sufficiently filtered it of protozoa, bacteria and any particulate, like dirt.
+Chemical tablets make a great back-up purifier to any microfilter, rendering the water safe to drink of viruses.

 Using a purifying agent, like chemical tablets or UV light, alone won’t remove particles like dirt from the water.
-Particulate in the water can impede the effectiveness of UV light and to a lesser degree, chemicals.
+It’s important to note that particulate in the water can impede the effectiveness of UV light and to a lesser degree, chemicals.

-This is where mechanical pump purifiers offer a big advantage.
+This is why mechanical pump purifiers offer a big advantage!

 Mechanical purifiers are designed to physically remove contaminants down to 0.02 microns (notice the extra zero in front of the 2).
 All mechanical purifiers should meet the NSF Protocol P231, NSF Protocol P248, or EPA drinking water testing standards.